Heartbeat (2PM song): Japanese version

 2PM performed the Korean version of "Heartbeat" when making their first appearances on Japanese television: Fuji TV's morning news program Tokudane! on December 9, 2010 and NHK's music program Music Japan on December 19, 2010, the latter being the first instance of an act performing a song in the Korean language on Music Japan.

-A Japanese version of "Heartbeat" was included as a B-side track in 2PM's debut Japanese single "Take Off", released on May 18, 2011.
+A Japanese version of "Heartbeat" was first performed live at the Mezamashi Super Live in Okinawa on February 26, 2011.
+A ringtone version of the track was released on April 25, 2011, the same day the song received its first broadcast television performance on Fuji TV's Hey!
+Hey!
+Hey!
+Music Champ.
+The song was then included as the B-side track for 2PM's debut Japanese single "Take Off", released on May 18, 2011.
 The track was also included in 2PM's first Japanese studio album, Republic of 2PM, released on November 30, 2011.

 Charts

 Despite the Gaon Digital Chart launching in 2010, months after the release of "Heartbeat," the song charted at number 14 in its very first issue and remained on the chart for 11 cumulative weeks.
-"Heartbeat" also topped other domestic charts including the Melon Weekly Chart and charted at number 58 in the 2009 Melon Year-End Chart.
+"Heartbeat" also topped other domestic charts including the Melon Chart and charted at number 58 in the 2009 Melon Year-End Chart.